Belgian Grand Prix: Old Spa-Francorchamps

 During practice, Stirling Moss, now driving a privately entered Lotus, had a wheel come off his car and he crashed heavily at the Burnenville right-hander.
 Moss, who was considered one of the best racing drivers in the world at the time, was thrown out of his car and landed unconscious in the middle of the track.
 The Englishman broke both legs, three vertebrae, several ribs and had many cuts and abrasions; he survived but did not race for most of that year.
 Briton Mike Taylor, also driving a Lotus, suffered a steering failure and crashed into trees next to the track near Stavelot.
-Taylor then was trapped in the car for some time with serious head and neck injuries.
+Taylor was trapped in the car for some time with serious head and neck injuries.
 The accident ended his racing career; he later successfully sued Lotus founder Colin Chapman in British court for sale of faulty machinery.
 The race itself, however, was to be even more disastrous.
 On lap 17, Briton Chris Bristow, driving a Cooper, was fighting for sixth with Belgian Willy Mairesse.
 Bristow had never driven at Spa before, and was regarded as a brash and daring driver who had a reputation for being rather wild; the relatively inexperienced 22-year-old Englishman had been in many accidents during his short career.
 Mairesse was also known as an aggressive driver who had a win-at-all-costs mentality and was known to be difficult to pass, particularly on his home track.
 Bristow and Mairesse touched wheels, and the Englishman lost control at Malmedy, overturned and crashed into an embankment on the right side of the track.
 The car rolled several times, Bristow was thrown from his car and was decapitated by some barbed-wire fencing next to the circuit, killing him instantly; his body partially landed on the track where it stayed for some time.
 Mairesse continued, but retired from the race later on with gearbox trouble.
 5 laps later, 26-year-old Briton Alan Stacey, running in sixth place and driving a works Lotus, suffered a freak accident when he was hit in the face by a bird on the Masta straight not far from where Bristow had been killed.
 Stacey then lost control of his car at 140 mph (228 km/h) and it climbed up and flew off an embankment next to the track.
 After penetrating 10 feet of thick bushes, the car landed on a spot in a field some 25 feet lower than the track.
 On impact with the field, it then exploded and burst into flames, killing him.
 It was not known whether the impact broke his neck or if the fire burned him alive while unconscious.
 Australian Jack Brabham won the race, and British future great Jim Clark scored his first Formula One points by finishing 5th – but Clark, like a number of other drivers, developed an intense dislike for the circuit after he had to swerve at extreme speeds to avoid running over Bristow's headless body.
 It was the worst Formula One event in terms of fatalities until the 1994 San Marino Grand Prix.